dugism/dugism.github.io/dugism.md

 ##### Dug 1.3.3

-All Two
+All things of Two

 ##### Dug 1.3.4

-All Bin Gu
+Into Bin Gu
-All Qinyi Du
+Into Qinyi Du

 ##### Dug 1.3.5